2164-ServiceNow/Olivares-Eaton-Mars-Weather-Service/README.md

 -   4 spaces for indentation.
 -   Controllers folder for controllers.
 -   Models folder for services.
--   Views folder for directives.
+-   Views folder for HTML.

 **Collaborators:**